geekygirldawn/linuxcon_2016/README.md

 You can either put the images in a directory with a filename matching the name of the user or you might be able to pull the images from [Gravatar](https://github.com/acaudwell/Gource/wiki/Gravatar-Example).
-In this example, I've put the images into an images directory.
+In this example, I've put the images into an images directory, since it's a small number of contributors.

     --user-image-dir ~/gitrepos/linuxcon_2016/images/